vhp1360/NoSQLandSQL/CouchBase/SampleCommand.md

     *cbepctl* _IP:11210_ *-b* _BucketName_ *-p* _Password_ *set* *flush_param* _{*mem_low_wat*|*mem_high_wat*|*pager_active_vb_pcnt*}_ _NewValue_

 In addition, generally speaking, Couchbase works hard to keep as much of the data as possible in memory including replicas.
 This benefits you in that you'll have faster failover in the event of failure.

     http://developer.couchbase.com/documentation/server/4.1/developer-guide/raw-append-prepend.html#story-h2-2<br/>

 Currently there is a hard limit of 10,000 concurrent key-value connections to any cluster node.
 This effectively means a limit of 10,000 SDK “Bucket” objects.

--create Index
+1-create Index

     create primary index `From_Account` on `ShomaraDB` USING VIEW;

--View Sample: Bank Transaction, get report each Account who sender or receiver
+2-View Sample: Bank Transaction, get report each Account who sender or receiver

     function(meta,doc){
       emit(doc.From,doc.DepositeSender)
       emit(doc.To  ,doc.DepositeReceiver)

--View Sample: State of Transactions for each day, each Account
+3-View Sample: State of Transactions for each day, each Account

      function (doc, meta) {
       var docTime=doc.Time.split(" ")[0]